azmigueldario/giardia_mlst_2023/notebook/notebook.md

 - These draft genomes were removed from the previous bactopia run manually to avoid duplication

 Also manually collected information about isolation time and data for all included `.fastq` files.

-## Completed and pending steps

-**Completed:**

-- Downloaded all Giardia Assemblage A and B genomes (Verified)
-- Produced standardized fasta assemblies using SPAdes (Verified)